ritengzhang/ritengzhang.github.io/README.md

 ## 🚀 About Me
-An undergraduate Boston College student who loves to study the interpretability of neural networks.
+An undergraduate Boston College student who loves to study the interpretability of neural networks and reasoning in nlp.
 I am majoring in Math and CS, with a philosophy minor.

 - 🔭 I’m currently working on [Interpretability of Inception and its Variants](https://github.com/ritengzhang/Interpretability-of-Inception-and-its-variants), [Interpretability of LLM and an Automated Finetuning Model](https://github.com/ritengzhang/Interpretability-of-llm-and-an-automated-finetuning-framework).